CX VS. UX: THE COMPLETE COMPARISON

-For any digital product, user experience optimization across all platforms and devices has become a basic rule.
+For any digital product development, user experience optimization across all platforms and devices has become a basic rule.
 No matter how fancy your product might be, if your users don’t know how to navigate and use it, they won’t come back.
 In the hearts and minds of humans, no feature or benefit will ever outweigh usability.
 In fact, you have only seconds to capture users’ attention and keep them.
 The UX connects your users with your products and increases brand loyalty.
 UX design is focused on research, analysis, and testing, and because of that, these risks can be reduced.
 In addition, investing in a good UX design can help improve SEO rankings.

 Customer experience isn’t a buzzword.
 It relates to customer satisfaction and their willingness to pay for a particular product.
 In other words, the more satisfied customers are, the more likely they are to stay loyal, become your brand advocates, and recommend your product to their friends.
 We live in an experience-brand economy.
 Today customers are buying not just products.
 They buy brands that can transform their lives.
 Now more than ever, companies should rethink their processes and deliver an exceptional customer experience so that their customers come back.

 To dilute the theoretical part of the differences between CX & UX, let’s take a look at the example of the biggest digital music service Spotify.